 It can seem a little overwhelming when you’re getting Started with Real Estate Investment.
-There is obviously much to learn, and more than a few pitfalls, but if you can weather the storm, there are also great opportunities to build considerable personal wealth.
+You can obviously learn much, and there are more than a few pitfalls, but if you can weather the storm, you can also find great opportunities to build considerable personal wealth.
 There are two main ways to go about investing in real estate: being a passive investor or an active one.
 A passive investor purchases a property, then lets it build up value before selling it and realizing a profit.
+An active investor will actually manage the property while it’s being rented, or will hire rental property management in San Diego to do that for them.
+If you’re not at all familiar with renting and landlord laws, you’d be better off using professional rental property management.

 Kinds of real estate investments